fathomnet/fgvc-comp-2025/README.md

 The datasets are formatted to adhere to the [COCO Object Detection](https://cocodataset.org/#format-data) standard.
 Every training image contains at least one annotation corresponding to a `category` from 1 to 79\.

-We are not able to provide images as a single downloadable archive due to [FathomNet's Terms of Use](https://database.fathomnet.org/fathomnet/#/license).
+We are not able to provide images as a single downloadable archive due to [FathomNet Database's Terms of Use](https://database.fathomnet.org/fathomnet/#/license).
 Images should be downloaded using the indicated `coco_url` field in each of the annotation files.
 Participants can either use the provided `download.py` python script or write their own.
 The download script will save two folders: an image and a region of interest (ROI) folder.
 The ROI folder contains cropped images that are saved with the following file format \<image\_id\>\_\<annoation\_id\>.png while the image folder contains files saved as \<image\_id\>.png, where the ids are specified in the `dataset.json` file provided to `download.py`.

 ### Files